nateybear/estimating-production-functions/README.md

 ## TODOs (a.k.a. this code is not 100% correct yet)

-1. Add LP and OP estimation
+1. Add OP estimation
-2. Extensions (investment shocks)
+2. Extension (capital accumulation shocks)